fortidirector/dhc/README.md

 Architecture
----
+==

-DHC architecture is a spike-hub ,
+DHC architecture is a spike-hub

+HUB is centrally located or geo distributed (later)

+SPIKE is a N work nodes that are hosting workers.
+Each work node discovers its location members via HUBs service discovery API.
+The discovery provides location of work queuee to use.
+TTL for discovery data is N minutes or failure.

 Hub
 ---